PLP-MERN-Stack-Development/real-time-communication-with-socket-io-graceakhati-dev/README.md

 ```

 ## 🎨 Screenshots & Media

-Add your screenshots and GIFs to the `screenshots/` directory with the following recommended file names:

-- `chat-demo.gif` - Main demo showing real-time chat in action
 - `light-mode.png` - Screenshot of the app in light mode
 - `dark-mode.png` - Screenshot of the app in dark mode
-- `typing-indicator.png` - Screenshot showing typing indicators
 - `online-users.png` - Screenshot of the online users sidebar
 - `mobile-view.png` - Screenshot of mobile responsive design
 - `multi-user-chat.png` - Screenshot showing multiple users chatting